-5. To consider and if thought fit, to pass with or without modification, the following resolution as an Ordinary Resolution:
+4. To consider and if thought fit, to pass with or without modification, the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013 and the rules framed thereunder, including any statutory modification or re-enactment thereof for the time being in force, the remuneration of Rs.
-1,13,000/- (Rupees One Lac Thirteen Thousand only) plus applicable taxes and out of pocket expenses payable to M/s R. Nanabhoy and Co., Cost Accountants (Firm Registration No. 7464) duly approved by the Board of Directors upon recommendation of the Audit Committee as Cost Auditors for conducting the audit of the cost records of the Company for the financial year ending on March 31, 2024, be and is hereby ratified and confirmed."
+"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013 and the rules framed thereunder, including any statutory modification or re-enactment thereof for the time being in force (hereinafter referred to as "the Act"), the remuneration of Rs.
+1,30,000/- (Rupees One Lakh Thirty Thousand only) plus applicable taxes and out of pocket expenses payable to M/s R. Nanabhoy and Co., Cost Accountants (Firm Registration No. 7464) duly approved by the Board of Directors upon recommendation of the Audit Committee as Cost Auditors for conducting the audit of the cost records of the Company for the financial year ending on March 31, 2025, be and is hereby ratified and confirmed."